Physically-based Lighting Generation for Robotic Manipulation: Experiments

 \subsection{Visual Lighting Quality Evaluation}

-We apply lighting augmentation to 10 randomly selected sequences (600 frames) from the real-world human demonstrations in \textit{Sec.}\ref{sec:real_world_evaluation} using our method and IC-Light~\citep{zhangscaling}, a widely recognized text-prompt-based relighting method.
+We apply novel lighting generation to 10 randomly selected sequences (600 frames) from the real-world human demonstrations in \textit{Sec.}\ref{sec:real_world_evaluation} using our method and IC-Light~\cite{zhangscaling}, a widely recognized text-prompt-based relighting method.
 Ground-truth episodes are recorded under a side-mounted blue LED panel light under the same task execution trajectories.
-Two sets of metrics are adopted: (1) \textit{LPIPS}~\citep{zhang2018unreasonable} and \textit{SSIM}~\citep{wang2004image} are computed between the ground-truth and relit image sequences to assess structural consistency and fidelity.
+Two sets of metrics are adopted: (1) \textit{LPIPS}~\cite{zhang2018unreasonable} and \textit{SSIM}~\cite{wang2004image} are computed between the ground-truth and relit image sequences to assess structural consistency and fidelity.
 (2) \textit{Temporal LPIPS} and \textit{Temporal SSIM} are computed between consecutive frames in the relit sequences to assess temporal consistency.
 Since IC-Light does not support video relighting, we apply it frame-by-frame using a fixed random seed and the prompt ``\textit{blue LED light}" for consistency.
-We perform relighting using an environment map approximated from the ground truth episodes with~\citep{wang2025materialist}.
+We perform relighting using an environment map approximated from the ground truth episodes with~\cite{wang2025materialist}.
 Qualitative and quantitative evaluation results can be found in \textit{Fig.}~\ref{fig:qualitative_lighting}.
-Our method achieves better performance by estimating scene-level properties, which are more compatible with robotic settings, whereas IC-Light’s foreground/background separation is better suited for human relighting.
-Our temporal propagation module further improves visual consistency by reducing abrupt changes between frames.
+Our method performs better by preserving structural similarity with the original frames.
+The use of environment maps for target lighting provides precise control over relighting, making it more effective than textual prompts when approximating real-world data under varying lighting conditions.
+The temporal propagation module further enhances visual consistency by reducing abrupt changes between frames.
+Beyond visual quality evaluation, IC-Light is also included in subsequent real-world comparisons in \textit{Sec.}~\ref{sec:real_world_evaluation}.